trh4ckn0n/Ominis-OSINT/README.md

 ## Configuration

 - Web search uses Google by default.
-- Configure the list of URLs in `src/urls.txt` for username searches.
+- Configure the list of URLs in `src/urls.txt` or `/usr/bin/src/urls.txt` for username searches.

 ## Installation
    ```